KonTheCat/memedb/README.md

 # memedb

-Console app that ingests meme images and makes them searchable.
+Web app (FastAPI backend + Next.js frontend, plus a CLI) that ingests meme images and makes them searchable.
 Ingestion uploads each image to Blob Storage, generates a 1024-dim visual embedding (Azure AI Vision), extracts OCR text/caption/tags (Azure OpenAI), and stores a document in Cosmos DB (vector + full-text indexed).
 Search supports both a text query and a query-by-example image, using Cosmos DB hybrid search (RRF of vector similarity + BM25 full-text) or pure vector similarity.

 See `docs/MEME_DB_CLAUDE_CODE.md` for the full application spec this project is being built from.